ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session-methods/query-time-series/raw-rql-queries.markdown

 To send a raw RQL query to the server, use `session.Advanced.RawQuery`.
-`RawQuery`transmits queries to the server without checking or altering their contents, time-series contents or otherwise
+`RawQuery`transmits queries to the server without checking or altering their contents, time series contents or otherwise

 {PANEL/}